FrancoisSchnell/GPicSync/README.txt

 - the kmz tool in tools menu is not fuctionnal yet
 - layout to improve

-Still test to carry but main fuctionnalies are threre.
+Still test to carry but main fuctionnalies are there.
-Don't hesitate to report any problem you may encounter !
+Don't hesitate to report any problem you may encounter.

 Thanks and contributions: